Commazero/firebase-action/README.md

-# GitHub Actions for Firebase
+# GitHub Actions for Firebase - Comma Fork

 This Action for [firebase-tools](https://github.com/firebase/firebase-tools) enables arbitrary actions with the `firebase` command-line client.